gaelforget/ClimateModels.jl/docs/src/examples.md

 The examples can be most easy to run using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
 See [these directions](https://juliaclimate.github.io/Notebooks/#directions) for how to do this in the cloud on your own computer.

+Alternatively, you can create a `PlutoConfig` to extract dependencies from the notebook, and operate the notebook via the stanndard methods -- `setup`, `build`, and `launch`.

-You can also run the notebooks from the command line interface (`CLI`) in a terminal window or in the Julia `REPL`.
+Or, You can run the notebooks directly from the command line interface (`CLI`) in a terminal window or in the Julia `REPL`.
 In this case, one may need to add packages beforehand (see `Pkg.add`).

 `include("RandomWalker.jl")`

-Alternatively, you can  create a `ModelConfig` and call [notebooks setup](@ref notebook_methods) on a Pluto notebook file.
-Doing this will extract dependencies from the notebook.

 ### Creating Your Own